telerik/maui-docs/controls/listview/gestures/pull-to-refresh.md

 This feature consists of:

 - `IsPullToRefreshEnabled`&mdash;A boolean property which enables/disables the pull-to-refresh feature.
 The default value of the property is `false`.
 - `RefreshRequested`&mdash;A public event which is raised when the pull-to-refresh gesture is triggered.
-The custom data refreshing logic should be implemented in its handler.
+The custom data refreshing logic have to be implemented in its handler.
 - `EndRefresh()`&mdash;A public method which must be called when the custom data refreshing logic finishes executing.